 Prerequisite(s): Registration preference given to media and communication majors, concentrations, or minors, as well as corporate communication majors, TESL certificate, Inter-cultural religious studies, and international studies programs.
-(3-0 or 3-0) MCOM 373 Classical and Contemporary Rhetoric (3 sem. hrs.)
+(3-0) MCOM 373 Classical and Contemporary Rhetoric (3 sem. hrs.)
 The rhetoric of classical Greece and Rome, the medieval era, and modern and postmodern approaches to rhetorical practice are surveyed in relation to political, social, and mass media contexts and practices.
 NB: Fulfils theory and criticism requirement for media and communication majors.
-Prerequisite(s): Third or fourth year standing.
-(3-0 or 3-0) MCOM 381 Debate and Argumentation (3 sem. hrs.)
+Prerequisite(s): Third- or fourth-year standing.
+(3-0) MCOM 381 Debate and Argumentation (3 sem. hrs.)
 The study of argumentation theory as applied in the practice of debate for the careful analysis and advancement of propositions regarding important contemporary issues.
 Students participate in two one-on-one debates and one two-on-two debate.
 NB: May fulfil department public speaking requirement with chair's approval.
 Prerequisite(s): MCOM 281 or instructor's consent.
-(3-0 or 3-0) MCOM 390 Advanced Selected Topics in Media and Communication (3 sem. hrs.)
+(3-0) MCOM 390 Advanced Selected Topics in Media and Communication (3 sem. hrs.)
 Topics vary from year to year.

-NB: Not offered every year.
-See Department chair.
-Possible fee.
+NB: Possible fee.

 Prerequisite(s): Varies with topic.